usaid-cs/yesterday-i-learned/biology.md

+- A standard coronavirus particle is 0.12 microns.
+N95/KN95 masks filter 95% of particles 0.3 microns wide.
+[These tests are done with salt particles](https://smartairfilters.com/en/blog/whats-the-difference-between-n95-and-kn95-masks/) for some reason.
+- Each person in the world can kill a billion ants, and there will still be ants left over.
+- [Tea and toast syndrone](https://en.wikipedia.org/wiki/Tea_and_toast_syndrome) happens when you're so old, you can't take care of yourself anymore, so you get malnutrition, but with no other problems.
+- Cobalt chrome contains 1% nickel or less.
+Nickel is a known irritant when used as implants.
+That 1% is enough to make cobalt chrome knee replacements inviable for some.
+- If you want to plant tomatoes...
+Just get a tomato...
+Not like ten bucks for a pack of seeds...
+Dumbass...
 - Aerosolised viral particles can have a [half-life of 3 hours](https://www.thechronicle.com.au/news/dangerous-truth-about-viral-graph/3986051/).
 - Adult worker ants cannot digest solid food.
 They send food to their larvae to digest.
 Liquid baits work better by not having to go through larvae.
 - The prefrontal cortex is not active during REM sleep.
 Therefore, [in your dreams, *everything* makes sense](https://thebrain.mcgill.ca/flash/d/d_11/d_11_cr/d_11_cr_cyc/d_11_cr_cyc.html).